a-khanal/EdGen/README.md

 Prerequisites
 -------------
-* CERN ROOT  (tested at now with version ROOT 5.34.34 (seems there are problem with earlier version of root)
+* CERN ROOT  (tested at now with version ROOT 5.34.36 and 6.10.00 (seems there are problem with earlier version of root)
 * git
 * cmake
 * Tested on ifarm.jlab.org on June 5 2014.
 Needs CLAS software (and OLD CERN LIBS)